-- Misuse of ACE inhibitors in patients with HF, with no regard to etiology of heart disease. - Routine long-term use of nitrates in chronic HF. - Overemphasis on correction of hemodynamics, without consideration of reversal of LV remodeling. - Over-utilization of digoxin in patients with HF. - Routine simultaneous application of nitrates and dopamine in patients with acute HF. - Diuretics as first-line therapeutic therapy in all acute HF patients. - Indiscriminate use of amiodarone in HF patients with premature ventricular contractions.
+- ACE inhibitors for all patients with HF, regardless of the underlying heart disease. - Long-term use of nitrates for treatment of heart failure. - Focus on the improvement of hemodynamic parameters, while neglect the reverse of ventricular remodeling. - Use digoxin in all patients with HF symptoms. - Combination of nitrates and dopamine in patients with acute HF. - Use diuretics as a first line therapy in all acute HF. - Use amiodarone in HF patients with premature ventricular contraction.

-Misuse of ACE inhibitors in patients with HF, with no regard to etiology of heart disease.
-For example: ACE inhibitors for patients with HF and severe valvular stenosis.
+- Use ACE inhibitors in all patients with HF, regardless of underlying heart diseases. - For example: ACE inhibitors for patients with HF and severe valvular stenosis.

-- Rheumatic valvular heart disease is one of the common causes of chronic heart failure in China. - Valve replacement or repair should be considered for patients with severe valvular stenosis/regurgitation, with symptoms of HF, or LVEF <50%.
+- The rheumatic valvular heart disease is one of the common etiological factors of chronic heart failure in China. - Valve replacement or repair should be recommended for patients with severe valvular stenosis or regurgitation, associated with symptoms of HF, or LVEF <50%.

-- ACE inhibitors should not be used in patients with valvular stenosis or patients with obstructive hypertrophic cardiomyopathy. - These patients were excluded in all ACEI clinical trials in HF. - ACEI, a vasodilator, is not recommended for these patients for reduction of LV preload, for fear of hypotension and syncope.
+- ACE inhibitors should not be used in patients with valvular stenosis or patients with obstructive hypertrophic myocardiopathy. - These patients were excluded in all ACEI clinical trials in HF. - ACEI is a vasodilator, it is not recommended for these patients to reduce the preload of LV.
+Possible side effects can include hypotension and syncope.